MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-sample-data.md

 ## Get the sample data

-Download the following zip files

-- images
-- labels
+Download object detection sample images and labels here.

-Add labels in Common Data Service
+## Add labels in Common Data Service

 1. select the down arrow to expand Data in the navigation pane.
 2. Prepare an entity with one column in a text format, either by using an existing one or creating a new one